PavelArs/messenger-dapp/README.md

 This will:

 - Deploy the Messenger contract to your local Hardhat network
-- Generate contract integration files for the frontend
+- Generate contract integration files for the web

 Finally, open [http://localhost:3000](http://localhost:3000) with your browser.